AfricTivistes/charter-portal/pages/embracing-civic-technology-to-amplify-african-voices-introducing-4-democratic-governance-initiatives-to-engage-with-the-african-governance-architecture.en.md

 Schedule:

-14.30 Introduction by moderator Andrew Songa, harter Project Africa Civil Society Secretariat Coordinator
+14.30 Introduction by moderator Andrew Songa, Charter Project Africa Civil Society Secretariat Coordinator;

-14.33 Welcome remarks from Alban Biaussat, Senior Policy & Programme Manager for the European Union Delegation to the African Union
+14.33 Welcome remarks from Alban Biaussat, Senior Policy & Programme Manager for the European Union Delegation to the African Union;

-14.38 Welcome remarks from a representative of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GiZ)
+14.38 Welcome remarks from a representative of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GiZ) (tbc);

 14.43 Remarks from Amb.
-Salah Hammad, AU’s African Governance Architecture-African Peace and Security Architecture (AGA-APSA)
+Salah Hammad, AU’s African Governance Architecture-African Peace and Security Architecture (AGA-APSA);

-14.48 Presentation by the 4 successful applicants
+14.48 Presentation by the 4 successful applicants;

-15:28 Concluding remarks from moderator & next steps
+15:28 Concluding remarks from moderator & next steps.